danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ## Use case and technologies

-> How can we secure an HTTP API with a token based authentication strategy.
-So only authenticated- and authorized users can access it via a (web) client?
+> How can we secure an HTTP API with a token based authentication strategy, so only authenticated- and authorized clients can access it?

 More specifically: